 How to Decrease Your BigCommerce Cart Abandonment Rate?

-If you have a BigCommerce store, you’re probably already thinking about your cart abandonment rate… which is why you’re here.
-The average cart abandonment rate across all ecommerce businesses is a whopping 66.5%!
-This means that almost 7 out of every 10 shopping carts end up getting abandoned.
+If you have a BigCommerce store, you’re likely concerned about your abandoned cart rate, and that’s exactly why you’re here.
+The average cart abandonment rate across all ecommerce businesses is a staggering 66.5%!
+This means nearly 7 out of every 10 online shopping carts are left before completing checkout.

-In this article, we’ll go over 6 awesome abandoned cart-saving tactics that will help make sure as many of your customers as possible are completing the checkout process.
-The more abandoned carts you save, the more money your BigCommerce store will be bringing in.
+In this article, we’ll explore 11 powerful tactics to save abandoned carts and ensure that more customers complete the checkout process.
+The more abandoned carts you recover, the more ecommerce sales your BigCommerce store will generate.

 What is an abandoned cart in BigCommerce?